Real Scientific Hemp Oil (RSHOÂ®) CBD

 CBD is just one of over 85 cannabinoids discovered so far in the cannabis plant and is widely regarded as the cannabinoid with the most medicinal potential by researchers.

 Extensive research indicates CBD has the following promising therapeutic actions: anti-inflammatory, anti-convulsive, anti-nausea, anti-anxiety, anti-oxidation, anti-tumoral.
 In fact, studies have shown that CBD is more protective against neurotoxicity than either ascorbate (Vitamin C) or α-tocopherol (Vitamin E), indicating it to be a potent antioxidant.

-RSHO (Real Scientific Hemp Oil) contains CBD derived from imported hemp and is considered a dietary supplement, is legal to purchase in all 50 U.S. states, and contains less than 0.3% THC by weight which exempts it from the Federal Controlled Substances Act prohibition on marijuana.
-Also, the 2018 Farm Bill officially removed all Hemp-derived extracts including CBD from the federal list of controlled substances.
+RSHO (Real Scientific Hemp Oil) contains CBD that is considered a dietary supplement, is legal to purchase in all 50 U.S. states, and contains less than 0.3% THC by weight which exempts it from the Federal Controlled Substances Act prohibition on marijuana.
+Also, the U.S. 2018 Farm Bill officially removed all Hemp-derived extracts including CBD from the federal list of controlled substances.

 RSHO contains concentrated CBD and other cannabinoids, Omega 3 & 6 essential fatty acids, and multiple vitamins and minerals such as iron, calcium, magnesium, vitamins A, B, C, and E.

 RSHO is the first legally available CBD product in major foreign markets like Argentina, Brazil, Mexico, and Paraguay because of its validated quality, purity and potency.